Magnusson-Institute/miff/README.md

 # Building MiFF Yourself

-Below are instructions for building different targets, expand the one that you are interested in for particulars.
+Below are instructions for building different targets

 <!-- TODO: add reference to the UK paper that runs browsers for 30 minutes; include our objective
 to have zero internet accesses that were not initiated by user. -->